 - How did you hear about this volunteer opportunity with Farmers on 57th?

 Only applicants that provide all the above requested information will be considered.
 Successful applicants will be contacted to discuss the program and our mutual fit.
-All volunteers must attend an orientation session when we begin working the field early March.
+All volunteers must attend an orientation session when we begin working the field in March.
 People of all backgrounds encouraged to apply.